Skip to content

 February 23, 1974, Patrolman Jonah Darrell Cox, Louisville Police Department, died from gunshots when he intervened in a disturbance outside of a nightclub while off duty.

-February 23, 1986, Rex Chapman, high school superstar, led his Apollo teammates to Memorial Coliseum to play Henry Clay, two of the best teams in the state.
+February 23, 1986, Rex Chapman, a high school superstar, led his Apollo teammates to Memorial Coliseum to play Henry Clay, two of the best teams in the state.
 Over 11,000 fans showed up.
 Chapman hit a 22-foot jump shot over Sean Sutton with seconds remaining to win 68-67.

 February 23, 2002, UK retired Sam Bowie’s jersey #31 to the rafters of Rupp Arena.